cran/cancerradarr/README.md

 2. number of deaths due to the respective cancer (this will be requested at a later stage of the project)
 3. population-at-risk*

 *Data on the population of the area covered by each registry are optional.
-If population at risk is not available we will use indirect methode Proportional Incidence Ratio (PIR).
+If population at risk is not available we will use indirect method Proportional Incidence Ratio (PIR).

 **Type of cancer for which data will be collected:**